AdobeDocs/experience-manager-65.en/help/managing/hardware-sizing-guidelines.md

 The estimation of how many cluster nodes are necessary is based on the basic requirements and specific use-cases of the particular web project:

 * From the perspective of fail-safeness, it is necessary to determine, for all environments, how critical failure is and the failure compensation time based on how long it takes for a cluster node to recover.
-* For the aspect of scalability, the number of write operations is basically the most important factor; see [Authors Working in Parallel](/help/managing/hardware-sizing-guidelines.md#authors-working-in-parallel) for the author environment and [Social Collaboration](/help/managing/hardware-sizing-guidelines.md#socialcollaborationspecificconsiderations) for the publish environment.
+* For the aspect of scalability, the number of write operations is basically the most important factor.
 Load balancing can be established for operations that access the system solely to process read operations; see [Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/dispatcher.html) for details.

-## Hardware Recommendations {#hardware-recommendations}
+### Hardware Recommendations {#hardware-recommendations}

 Usually you can use the same hardware for your author environment as is recommended for your publishing environment.
 Typically, website traffic is lower on authoring systems, but cache efficiency is lower too.
 However, the fundamental factor here is the number of authors working in parallel, together with the type of actions being made to the system.
 In general, AEM clustering (of the author environment) is most effective at scaling read operations; in other words, a AEM cluster scales well with authors who are performing basic edit operations.

-## Additional use-case specific calculations {#additional-use-case-specific-calculations}
+## Additional Use-case Specific Calculations {#additional-use-case-specific-calculations}

 In addition to the calculation for a default web application, consider specific factors for the following use-cases.
 The calculated values are to be added to the default calculation.

-### Assets-specific considerations {#assets-specific-considerations}
+### Assets-specific Considerations {#assets-specific-considerations}

 Extensive processing of digital assets requires optimized hardware resources, the most relevant factors are image size and the peak throughput of processed images.